openvalidation/openvalidation/README.md

     }
 }
 ```
-As this is a validation rule, we will throw an error "`your age HAS to be greater than 22`" if the criteria specified in the rule is not met.
+As this is a validation rule, we will throw an error *"your age HAS to be greater than 22"* if the criteria specified in the rule are not met.

 Besides raw strings the `--rule` flag also accepts paths to files containing the rules.